 The North-West Highlands are an area out outstanding beauty with a unique combo of beaches and mountains and an amazing geological history.
 We feel that anybody staying us will get a real insight into how it is to live in a small remote community.

-From late September to /mid October we are looking for cheerful & caring people of all ages with a can-do attitude willing to support us with the raising of a litter of puppies, help with some domestic work, share their stories with our 10 year old curious & chatty home-educated son and possibly some croft-work (gathering wood or such)
+We don't have a specific time this year when we need somebody for are open to applications from cheerful & caring people of all ages with a can-do attitude willing to support us with various croft work (like collecting wood), digging over vegetable patches and help with some domestic work, share their stories with our 10 year old curious & chatty home-educated son and possibly some croft-work (gathering wood or such) .
+The only specific support need would be to help with re-varnishing the loghouse which is overdue - being good on a ladder is a pre-condition for this,

 We look for people who are self-reliant and independent - happy to be social and become part of the family but also enjoy having their own time on other occasions.
 Because we have hosted so many people we are confident that we can offer a relaxed and fun environment, but we are not in a position to entertain or ferry round people all the time.

 Workawayers will stay in their own room within our house and share the family bathroom.
-There is space for a couple sharing a double bed or two friends happy to share a double bed/ We would expect the room and everything that is in it to be treated with respect.
-There is a lot happening in the house (other than puppies!) - we home educate, Monika works from home etc, so flexibility is needed in sharing this space.
+There is space for a couple sharing a double bed or two friends happy to share a double bed.
+We would expect the room and everything that is in it to be treated with respect.
+There is a lot happening in the house - we home educate, Monika works from home etc, so flexibility is needed in sharing this space.
+Or we might manage to have a small caravan set up this year.

 We are looking forward to shared meals.
 We are omnivores and eat a mix of meat, fish and also vegetarian meals.